Candle Making Supplies

 What are fragrance notes?

 Fragrance notes are a great way to customise our current range of fragrance oils to create something unique for yourself.
+Why not design your own personalised fragrance for candles or room fragrance diffusers today?
 See our individual fragrance note pages for recommended usage and mixing.

 Can all fragrances be used in soy and paraffin waxes?